 BLACK BOX RECORDER reunited in 2008 but announced they were splitting for good in 2010 following the release of a final single, ‘Keep It In The Family’ b/w ‘Do You Believe In God’.
 Now combining a busy family life with a music career, SARAH NIXEY has released a brand new independently released album ‘Brave Tin Soldiers’.
 Moving away from electronica, this collection is more organic with guitar, piano and strings comprising the subtle palette.

 With sonic similarities to GOLDFRAPP’s ‘Seventh Tree’ and JULEE CRUISE’s ‘Floating Into The Night’, this is an album of reflection, down tempo but gorgeously accessible despite the macabre subject matter.
 However, this isn’t a complete break with her past as John Moore contributes ‘The Saw’ and there are smatterings of string machine on several tracks such as ‘The Homecoming’ and ‘Love Gets Dangerous’.
 Overall, it is a wonderfully emotive record reflecting the mood of the times.

-With the imminent release of ‘The Homecoming’ as an EP, SARAH NIXEY kindly spoke to The Electricity Club about her career and her move into a more naturalistic aural environment.
-So, this is SARAH NIXEY talking…
+With the imminent release of ‘The Homecoming’ as an EP, Sarah Nixey kindly spoke to ELECTRICITYCLUB.CO.UK about her career and her move into a more naturalistic aural environment.
+So, this is Sarah Nixey talking…

 You inadvertently became a cheerleader for the synth girls who appeared from the mid-noughties onwards with the BLACK BOX RECORDER song ‘Andrew Ridgeley’.
 Were the words “I was brought up to the sound of the synthesizer – I learned to dance to the beat of electronic drums” autobiographical?